 Located in the Shortoff Mountain is near Lake James in Burke County.
-The 4.5-mile roundtrip hike gains 1,321 feet in elevation.
+The 4.5-mile round-trip hike gains 1,321 ft. in elevation.
 The first mile of the hike is strenuous as you climb the mountain on the rocky trail with switchbacks, but it's safe and easy to follow.
 The last 1.25 miles is a mostly level trail across the broad summit, with plenty of spots for panoramic views.
-It's great option for a winter hike since it's a very sunny hike.
+It's a great option for a winter hike since it's a very sunny hike.

 Shortoff Mountain Hike Details

 Since there were two fires on the mountain (2002 and 2007), much of the hike has open vistas with little tree cover.
 Many burned tree trunks tower above green brush and wildflowers.
 Be sure to wear sunscreen and take water!
 This can be a very hot hike in the summer, especially the first mile of climbing the mountain with little shade.
 Start early to avoid the heat.
 Find drinking water, restrooms and a beach at nearby Lake James State Park.
 No facilities here.

 As with many trails in the wilderness areas of Pisgah National Forest, there are no signs for the parking area or the trailhead.
 But parking is easily found at the end of the road and there's only one trail there.
 After you hike a few minutes, you will see a homemade sign to turn right to Shortoff.
 As you climb the mountain, you will see more sweeping views south across Lake James.
 There are many rock outcroppings along the climb to sit and rest a bit.
 At about 3/4-mile up the trail, the Mountain to Sea Trail merges with the trail from the left and continues to the base of the Chimneys (5 miles from parking area) and Table Rock (7 miles from parking area).
 After the Mountain to Sea trail merges, you will see white blazes which will help you hike across the summit.